prefix-dev/pixi/docs/reference/cli.md

 - `--no-lockfile-update`: Don't update the lock-file, implies the `--no-install` flag.
 - `--platform <PLATFORM> (-p)`: The platform for which the dependency should be added.
 (Allowed to be used more than once)
 - `--feature <FEATURE> (-f)`: The feature for which the dependency should be added.
+- `--editable`: Specifies an editable dependency, only use in combination with `--pypi`.

 ```shell
 pixi add numpy